bp2008/WebProxy/README.md

 ## Features
 * Web-based configuration GUI
+* HTTP/1.1 protocol (HTTP 2.0 and newer are not supported at this time, as this is largely irrelevant for small-scale usage)
 * Automatic certificates from LetsEncrypt (optional)
   * Usage of this feature indicates acceptance of [LetsEncrypt's Terms of Service](https://community.letsencrypt.org/tos)
-  * Supported validation methods include `HTTP-01` and `TLS-ALPN-01`.
+  * Supported validation methods include `HTTP-01`, `TLS-ALPN-01`.
 WebProxy will automatically select between validation methods `HTTP-01` or `TLS-ALPN-01` with a preference for `HTTP-01` if both ports are available.
   * `HTTP-01` validation requires the domain to be reachable via the internet using HTTP on port 80.
   * `TLS-ALPN-01` validation requires the domain to be reachable via the internet using HTTPS on port 443.
+  * `DNS-01` validation is also available, but requires you to use Cloudflare Registrar and provide a Cloudflare API Token.
 * WebSocket support
 * TLS 1.2 support
-* TLS 1.3 support on operating systems that provide it via SslStream interface (Windows 11, Server 2022, maybe others).
+* TLS 1.3 support on operating systems that provide it via the [SslStream](https://learn.microsoft.com/en-us/dotnet/api/system.net.security.sslstream) API (Windows 11, Server 2022, Ubuntu Server 22.04, and others).
 * Middleware system to manipulate proxy requests or add usage constraints.
 Middlewares can be enabled individually for each proxied website.
 Available middleware types:
   * `IPWhitelist` - Provides IP whitelisting of client connections.
   * `HttpDigestAuth` - This middleware causes requests to require HTTP Digest Authentication.